Ansys High-Performance Computing (HPC) | Tips & Tricks

-Memory, or RAM, is important when you’re configuring computers for high-performance computing (HPC).
+Maximizing Memory Performance, or RAM, is important when you’re configuring computers for high-performance computing (HPC).
 Computer performance is affected not only by the amount of RAM but also by the amount of bandwidth, or transfer speed, between the processor and the memory.

 Topic areas include:

 - CPU data starvation, and how to overcome it

 - Testing of memory bandwidth via RAM configuration changes.

 - Demonstrating that memory bandwidth can impact solve time by as much as 225% on a simple 8 core test

 - Why buying one memory stick and planning to get more later is not the best plan

 - CPU scaling in constant vs. increasing memory bandwidth scenarios: our test results

 - Scanning the market – what to look for in buying a new computer